Learn the definition of marketing mix covering product, price, place and promotion and segmentation strategies necessary for business success.

-The Marketing Mix Definition
+The Meaning of Marketing Mix

 This concept was first reconstructed by Neil Borden.
 He however started teaching it in the year 1948 when his associate, James Culliton, described the position of marketing manager as a “mixer of ingredients”.
 This literally means, “one who follows the recipes prepared by others, but sometimes prepares his own recipe from immediate ingredients”.